-Here are some helpful marriage preparation tips & advice for the bride:
+Here are some helpful marriage preparation tips for brides to gear them up for the practical things in life- the real-life scenario!

 2. Pick your battles

 Once you begin with this new chapter of life, you tend to daydream and expect things to be lovey-dovey all the time.
 But, there will be a life beyond snuggling.

 There will be times when you will feel be angry or disappointed or simply irritable.
 But, you must know when to respond and when to react.